On graphs with finite-time consensus and their use in gradient tracking: Introduction

+Despite the existence of various topology sequences with the finite-time consensus property, directly incorporating them into decentralized algorithms is not straightforward.
+Classical analyses of decentralized optimization algorithms (\eg, \cite{alghunaim2021unified, koloskova2021improved,alghunaim2023enhanced}) assume, for example, symmetry and strong connectivity of the mixing matrices, which certain elements in a topology sequence with the finite-time consensus property might violate.
+Hence, novel analysis for decentralized algorithms using finite-time consensus must be developed.

-\paragraph{Contributions.} The contribution of this work is two-fold.
+\paragraph{Contributions} The contribution of this work is two-fold.
 First, we study several sequences of graphs that satisfy the finite-time consensus property.
-For one-peer exponential graphs presented in \citet{NEURIPS2021_74e1ed8b}, we present a simplified proof for its finite-time consensus property when the number of agents is a power of~$2$.
-For an arbitrary number of agents, we present the sequence of graphs called $p$-peer hyper-cuboids, and establish their finite-time consensus property.
+For one-peer exponential graphs (with $n=2^\tau$) in \cite{NEURIPS2021_74e1ed8b}, we leverage their circulant property to develop an alternative proof for the finite-time consensus property.
+For an arbitrary number of agents, we present the sequence of graphs called \textit{$p$-peer hyper-cuboids} and establish their finite-time consensus property.
 We also show that in certain cases, $p$-peer hyper-cuboids are permutation equivalent to the well-studied de Bruijn graphs.

 Moreover, we incorporate the studied topology sequences into the Gradient Tracking (GT) algorithm and present a new algorithmic scheme called Gradient Tracking for Finite-Time Consensus Topologies (GT-FT).
 We present convergence analysis for GT-FT, with further stepsize tuning and a simple warm-up technique.
 The analysis establishes that the convergence rate is independent of the connectivity of any of the individual graphs used in the algorithm.
-Furthermore, we show that GT-FT using one-peer exponential graphs has slightly lower iteration complexity than GT using the static exponential graph.
+Furthermore, we show that GT-FT using the presented graph sequences with finite-time consensus has the same iteration complexity as GT using the static counterparts.
 Considering the decentralized manner of the algorithms, it suggests that GT-FT has significantly lower communication costs compared with the static counterpart.